nits9012/UploadImageFromGallery-SwiftUI/README.md

 ![Alt Text](https://github.com/nits9012/UploadImageFromGallery-SwiftUI/blob/main/UploadImage.gif)

-Also, do you know now you can present view in full screen in SwiftUI.
-I have user fullScreenCover to present photo gallery in full screen, please check my code
+Also, do you know now you can present full screen view in SwiftUI.
+I have used fullScreenCover to present photo gallery in full screen, please check my code:

     Button(action: {
      self.showCaptureImageView.toggle()